mozilla-conduit/bmo-extensions/HACKING.md

 ## Configuration

-1. Navigate to http://bmo.test/ and log in as `admin@mozilla.bugs` with password `password`.
+1. Navigate to http://bmo.test/ and log in as `admin@mozilla.bugs` with password `password123456789!`.
 2. Navigate to http://bmo.test/editparams.cgi?section=phabbugz and ensure it's turned on
 3. Navigate to http://phabricator.test/config/group/bugzilla/ and make sure your settings match your local setup